14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 Metal

-- Silver -- the primary recommendation.
-Silver is Shani's metal, and the 14 Mukhi's Saturn-protective function is maximised in a silver setting.
+- Silver, the primary recommendation.
+Silver is Shani's metal, and the 14 Mukhi's Saturn-protective function is strongest in a silver setting.
 A silver pendant cap with a silver chain is the classical prescription.

-- Panchdhatu (five-metal alloy) -- an excellent alternative.
-The 14 Mukhi's influence extends across all Navagraha, and Panchdhatu supports this comprehensive planetary coverage.
+- Panchdhatu (five-metal alloy), an excellent alternative.
+In the modern remedial system the 14 Mukhi is read as supporting all Navagraha, and Panchdhatu suits that broad planetary coverage.

 - Avoid gold for Saturn-specific purposes.
 Gold is Surya's metal, and Surya and Shani are astrological adversaries.
 Gold does not negate the 14 Mukhi's effect, but silver is definitively superior for Saturn remedy.